Author: Francis Petit, Ed.D.

 Francis Petit serves as associate dean of global initiatives and partnerships and also serves as an adjunct associate professor of marketing at the Gabelli School of Business where he teaches a Sports Marketing course.
 Dr. Petit has established executive programs in North America, South America, Europe, Africa, Asia and the Middle East.

-The purpose of this research was to determine what lessons, if any, professionals can learn from Vincent T. Lombardi, the Hall of Fame Coach, that goes beyond Football.
+The purpose of this research was to determine what lessons, if any, professionals can learn from Vincent T. Lombardi, the Hall of Fame coach, that go beyond football.
 The methods of this research included a historical study of the life and career of Vince Lombardi and a subsequent analysis of his decisions.
 The results of this study indicate that there are learning takeaways that go beyond football including the lack of balance in his life, his long professional journey before Green Bay and his potential lack of self-awareness.
 The conclusions of this study illustrate that professionals, beyond football, can learn valuable life lessons from this iconic coach.
-In addition, this relates to the world of sports in that fans should understand that sports celebrities are human and there are lessons to be learned from their journey that goes beyond the playing field.
+In addition, this relates to the world of sports in that fans should understand that sports celebrities are human and there are lessons to be learned from their journey that go beyond the playing field.

 Keywords: Lombardi, NFL, Packers, Coach, Super Bowl